 We did allow Sydney to snack in the chair, and after her first sweet potato finger painting project, I assumed the silver platter design would be forever discolored, but the durable yet soft seat pad wipes remarkably clean with just water and can be removed entirely for a sudsy machine wash.
 We found it to be much simpler to remove and reattach than the seat pad in the Graco Bumper Jumper, but given the doorway jumper’s more active design, I appreciated its tighter, secure fit.
 Several versions of this seat with a tray do exist.
 Side Note: Remove the linkable toys before feeding to avoid having to dig out the inevitable gunk smashed into the crevices within the rings.

 This seat still gave us the brief hands-free moments that we craved.

 “With baby by your side,” the manufacturer boasts, “you’ll have a few moments to catch up on chores and email, and to bask in the awesomeness of baby and this seat!”

-Tummy Time Hack: Tummy time can be accrued not just on the floor, but also with your baby in your arms in a variety of positions, including simply holding your baby to your chest while you’re reclined.
-Elliott suggests placing your baby high on your shoulder; the inability to comfortably lean his or her head against you will encourage them to lift from the neck and push up with the arms.
+[BONUS HACK] Tummy Time: It can be accrued not just on the floor, but also with your baby in your arms in a variety of positions, including simply holding your baby to your chest while you’re slightly reclined.
+Elliott suggests placing your baby high on your shoulder; your baby’s inability to comfortably lean his or her head against you will encourage them to lift from the neck and push up with the arms.
 More information about tummy time can be found here.

 *More about the American Academy of Pediatrics’ stance on screen time is available on their website.